neelkamath/omni-chat-backend/docs/api.md

 ## Notes

 - The base URL is http://localhost:80.
+- Unless explicitly states, whitespace is never removed (e.g., a user's first name will keep trailing whitespace intact).
 - IDs (e.g., message IDs) are strictly increasing.
 Therefore, they must be used for ordering items (e.g., messages).
 For example, if two messages get sent at the same nanosecond, order them by their ID.
 - If the user creates a private chat, and doesn't send a message, it'll still exist the next time the chats get read.
 However, if the chat gets deleted, and then recreated, but no messages get sent after the recreation, it won't show up the next time the chats get read.
 Therefore, despite not receiving deleted private chats when reading every chat the user is in, it's still possible to read the particular chat's db when supplying its ID.
 Of course, none of the messages sent before the chat got deleted will be retrieved.
 This is neither a feature nor a bug.
 It simply doesn't matter.

 ## Security

 [JWT](https://jwt.io/) is used for auth.
 Access and refresh tokens expire in one hour and one week respectively.
-Any operation requiring auth (e.g., the `/message-updates` endpoint for `Subscription.messageUpdates`, the `/graphql` endpoint for `Query.updateAccount`) must have the access token passed using the Bearer schema.
+Any operation requiring auth (e.g., the `/subscribe-to-messages` endpoint for `Subscription.subscribeToMessages`, the `/graphql` endpoint for `Query.updateAccount`) must have the access token passed using the Bearer schema.
 The user is unauthorized when calling an operation requiring an access token if they've failed to provide one, provided an invalid one (e.g., an expired token), or lack the required permission level (e.g., the user isn't allowed to perform the requested action).

 ## GraphQL